 Bass can detect their prey at night using parts of their body called lateral lines.
 These lateral lines are sensory organs located on the sides of the fish’s body that can pick up on varying levels of vibration in the water.
 Bass will use lateral lines when hunting or feeding during the daytime, but darkness is when these sensory organs truly come into play.

-One of the secret weapons for many bass fishing anglers that often find success at night is black lights.
+Black lights are one of the secret weapons for many bass fishing anglers that often find success at night.
 Black lights allow you to produce a very low-intensity light that will give you a distinct advantage over someone who doesn’t use one for night fishing.
 Combined with a fluorescent fishing line, your fishing line will glow in the dark, making it incredibly easy to see and monitor.

 When using a black light system, you can see a fish tugging on your line before you even feel a bite on the end of your rod, which goes a long way in helping anglers hook and land fish at night.
 Many different black lights are typically used for bass fishing and some anglers even have their boats outfitted with a black light system that fits onto the boat’s rub rail, which shines 360 degrees around the boat in every direction.